redhat-developer/openshift-dd-ext/README.md

 See API doc here: https://github.com/docker/extensions-sdk/tree/main/docs/dev/api

 - Build with `make build-extension`
-- Install extension with `make install-extension`
+- Install the extension with `make install-extension`
+- Run the extension in Dev mode with `make start-dev-extension`
+    * changes to React code will be reflected in the UI on file save automatically.
+- To stop Dev mode, run `make stop-dev-extension`
+- When not in Dev mode, update the extension with `make update-extension`
 - Uninstall extension with `make uninstall-extension`
-- start local web server with `cd client; yarn start`
-- make extension use local web server with `docker extension dev ui-source redhatdeveloper/openshift-dd-ext http://localhost:3000`
-- close and reopen Docker dashboard.
-- changes to React code will be reflected in the UI on file save automatically.

 ## Feedback